ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/electron/how-to-1.md

 ---
-title: "Setting up the project"
+title: "Create the application using the electron framework"

 weight: 2